Unity-Technologies/ml-agents/docs/Migrating.md

     in the `Brain` GameObjects.
   * Agents have a `Brain` field in the Inspector, you need to drag the appropriate Brain ScriptableObject in it.
-  * Academies have a `Broadcast Hub` field in the inspector, which is list of brains used in the scene.
+  * The Academy has a `Broadcast Hub` field in the inspector, which is list of brains used in the scene.
 You need to drag all `Brain` ScriptableObjects used in your scene into entries in this list.
 * You will need to delete the previous TensorFlowSharp package